 On November 10, 2017, we entered into a confirmatory employment letter with Dr. Schuth, our Chief Operating Officer and Secretary.
 The confirmatory employment letter has no specific term and provides for at-will employment.
-Dr. Schuth's base salary was \$380,250 during 2017 and in late January 2018 was subsequently increased to \$400,000, retroactively effective December 7, 2017, and Dr. Schuth is considered annually for a target bonus of 40% of his annual base salary, subject to the terms of the applicable bonus plan developed by our chief executive officer and approved by our board of directors.
+Dr. Schuth's base salary was \$400,000 during 2018 and was subsequently increased to \$428,000, effective January 1, 2019, and Dr. Schuth is considered annually for a target bonus of 40% of his annual base salary, subject to the terms of the applicable bonus plan developed by our chief executive officer and approved by our board of directors.
 The confirmatory offer letter also provides that we may, in our discretion, grant additional bonus amounts to Dr. Schuth.